Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/11619

 dc.subjectSafeen_US

-dc.titleAnatomical Insights on the Cervical Nerve for Contemporary Face and Neck Lifting: A Cadaveric Studyen_US
+dc.titleAnatomical Insights on the Cervical Nerve for Contemporary Face and Neck Lifting: a Cadaveric Studyen_US

 dc.typeArticleen_US